-Finn Mannion (18), an Irish-Scottish cellist who is ‘going places in supersonic fashion’ (The Courier, August 2019) performs regularly as a soloist, chamber and orchestral musician in festivals and at international venues.
-Currently, he is undertaking conservatoire auditions to begin his Bachelor of Music studies.
+Finn Mannion (19), an Irish-Scottish cellist who is ‘going places in supersonic fashion’ (The Courier, August 2019) performs regularly as a soloist, chamber and orchestral musician in festivals and at international venues.
+Currently, Finn studies with Prof. Danjulo Ishizaka at the Hochschule für Musik in Basel, Switzerland.

-Currently, Finn studies with Prof. David Watkin and Alison Wells at the Royal Conservatoire of Scotland after joining the pre-college program in 2019.
-Finn has attended the Scandinavian Cello School in Denmark on numerous occasions, where he is mentored by cellist Jacob Shaw.

-Previously, Finn was awarded a government-aided place to study with Ruth Beauchamp at Scotland’s National Music School in Edinburgh (2012-2019).
-At school, Finn excelled in performance, winning first prize in numerous recital competitions.
-He was awarded the school’s Chamber Music Prize and the Calvert Cup for Services to String Music.
+Previously, Finn was awarded a government-funded place to study with Ruth Beauchamp at Scotland’s National Music School in Edinburgh (2012-2019).
+After school, he spent a year in Glasgow under the tutelage of David Watkin and Alison Wells (Royal Conservatoire of Scotland) after joining the pre-college program in 2019.
+At school and pre-college Finn excelled in performance, winning first prize in the recital, and concerto competitions.
+He was also awarded his school’s Chamber Music Prize and the Calvert Cup for Services to String Music.

+As a passionate chamber musician, Finn has been involved in numerous events and performances in Europe, the UK, and further afield.
 Finn has been principal cellist of all three of Scotland’s National Youth Orchestras.

 Currently, Finn plays on an old English cello made by Lockey Hill c.
 1790.